rodrigodpl/Static-Code-Analysis/docs/index.md

  - Then, it creates a dependecy graph and analyzes it looking for errors.
  - If the program is online, this data is sent to a server to be distributed to other contributors.

+## SCA tools (online)

+Some online SCA tools allow to copy the code fragment to analyze directly into their webpage.
+However, the main benefit of online tools comes when used in sync with a code storage service (Git, Bitbucket).
+This allows to automatic and continuous evaluation of the code written by all team members.
+Some online SCA tools are:
+1. **Coverity** ( Paid/ integrated with Git/ supports Java, C++, C# Python and Ruby)
+2. **QonCAT** (Paid/ supports multiple languages / quality analysis and metrics)

+# Coverity: the BAC workflow

+Coverity, as most online SAC tools, uses the BAC workflow, which stands for Build, Analyze, Commit.

+0. Configure: programming language, compiler...
+1. Build: Coverity build, not Visual Studio!
+2. Analyze: run the algorithm.
+3. Commit: send it to shared Database

+# Coverity: features

 ## SCA tools (offline)